Let's take a look at what you can do to put off a burglar and keep your home safe...

 - Smart Doorbells for Enhanced Visibility: Consider installing a smart doorbell with an integrated camera.
 These devices enable you to see and communicate with visitors at your front door, even when you're not at home.
 More importantly they also record footage, which can be invaluable in case something happens.

 - Motion-Activated Lighting: Well-lit exteriors can deter burglars, so set up motion-activated lights around your home, especially near entry points.
 This not only discourages potential intruders but also improves night-time visibility.

 - Home Automation for Added Security: Embrace home automation to create the illusion of occupancy even when you're away.
 Use timers to control lights and electronics and consider smart locks and alarm systems that can be remotely monitored and controlled.

 Don't forget about the garden...

-Trellis works as a good anti-theft device on fences, as it will break under a thief's weight if they try to climb over it.
+- Trellis is a good anti-theft device on fences, as it would break if anyone tried to climb it.

 - If you have a long driveway, gravel can put some thieves off as it makes a noise at night when you walk on it.